 Communication

 The senior design team will use Microsoft Teams for file sharing and communication involving project contributors that are outside of the design team.
 This includes meeting announcements, general project questions and answers, and any communication intended to reach the entire AIAA chapter pertaining to NASA Student Launch.
+The team will organize the files on a weekly basis.

-Also, the senior design team will communicate through an IMessage group chat dedicated to issues involving only the senior design team and inquiries that require faster response time.
+Also, the senior design team will communicate through an iMessage group chat dedicated to issues involving only the senior design team and inquiries that require faster response time.
 Messages should be acknowledged within 36 hours.
 If a message is not acknowledged, the team should call the member who did not respond.

+The team organizes regular communication through regular “Scrum” meetings.
+Scrum meetings will take place every Monday, Wednesday, and Friday, and last a maximum of 10 minutes.
+In these meetings, each team member will quickly review the items they have completed since the previous Scrum and all the tasks they intend to complete before the next Scrum.
+Team members will additionally coordinate any connections they need to make with any other team member(s) in order to get tasks done.

 Professional communication will occur through email.
 This includes correspondence with the sponsor, Dr. McConomy, other collaborators, and the FAMU-FSU facility.
 One person will oversee sending the email and carbon copying (“CC-ing”) all the other members.
 Jacob Schmitt will be the designated point of contact.